 - Results of any voting actions taken

-- Time when the meeting adjourned
+- The time when the meeting adjourned

 States don’t require LLCs to hold annual meetings and draft minutes.
-However, an LLC’s operating agreement might have language that makes them mandatory for the company.
+However, an LLC’s Operating Agreement might have language that makes them mandatory for the company.
 If an LLC’s members have included an annual meeting requirement in their LLC Operating Agreement, but later decide they’re unnecessary or cumbersome, they can amend that document to exclude that provision.

 To make the process of drafting minutes easier, consider having a basic format that you can follow to establish and maintain consistency each year.
 The less painstaking creating minutes is, the more likely you will be to follow through on your obligation.
 You can find many samples of annual shareholder meeting minutes and corporate meeting templates online.

-What Are the Dangers if You Don’t Draft Minutes of Your Annual General Meeting?
+What if You Don’t Draft Minutes?

-Annual meeting minutes for corporations are one of the important business compliance requirements that keep a company’s “corporate veil” (legal and financial separation of a business and its owners) intact.
-Although commingling personal and business assets and being involved in fraudulent activities are what courts typically consider when deciding if the corporate veil has been pierced, failing to fulfill company formalities (such as holding annual meetings and recording minutes) can also be a deciding factor.
+Annual meeting minutes for corporations are one of the important business compliance requirements that keep a company’s corporate veil (legal and financial separation of a business and its owners) intact.
+Although commingling personal and business assets and being involved in fraudulent activities are what courts typically consider when deciding if the corporate veil has been pierced, failing to fulfill company formalities (such as holding annual meetings and recording minutes) can also be a deciding factor

-If a corporation doesn’t draft its meeting minutes as required, it could jeopardize its status of being a separate legal entity.
+- Maintain Personal Liability Protection of Shareholders – If a corporation doesn’t draft its meeting minutes as required, it could jeopardize its status of being a separate legal entity.
 That means a court, taxing authorities, and others might be able to hold the business owners and directors personally responsible for the actions and financial debt of the company.
 So, for example, if someone would bring a lawsuit against the organization, the corporation’s owners could be named in the suit and find their savings account, retirement savings, home, cars, and other personal assets could be at risk of being taken as damages if the decision is in favor of the plaintiff(s).

 Keep in mind that a corporation’s bylaws might address other meetings that may also require meeting minutes.
-Examples include the board of directors’ meetings, committee meetings, and special meetings to discuss important business or decisions that will affect the corporation profoundly.
+Examples include the Board of Directors meetings, committee meetings, and special meetings to discuss important business or decisions that will affect the corporation profoundly

-Where Can You Find an Annual Shareholder Meeting Minutes Template?
+Where Can You Find Meeting Minutes Template?

 Many online resources exist where you can find samples and templates of annual general meeting minutes.
 CorpNet has an easy-to-use annual meeting minutes template for corporations, which can be used to establish the time and place the corporation’s annual meetings will be held.
 An LLC could even use the basic template for its annual meeting minutes by making some changes to the template content after it’s in Word form, so it reflects wording relative to an LLC rather than a corporation.